 Boise Creek Golf Course Restoration Final Design

-Herrera’s team designed and provided supporting engineering and permitting documents to realign the Boise Creek channel for the City of Enumclaw in southeastern King County.
-A highly productive salmon spawning stream that drains the Cascade front, the project reach through the Enumclaw Golf Course is a particularly productive salmon spawning location, historically impaired due to lack of a riparian corridor and hydraulic complexity within the channel.
-Herrera led a multidisciplinary design, permitting, and construction support team in relocating 1,800 feet length of the creek channel to improve habitat conditions, create a buffer between active golf course areas, and reduce flooding impacting golf course operations.
+Herrera designed and provided supporting engineering and permitting documents to realign a 1,800-foot-long reach of this highly productive salmon spawning stream to separate it from active golf course areas while improving habitat conditions.
+The project reach through Enumclaw Golf Course is particularly productive salmon spawning ground, including for ESA-listed steelhead and spring Chinook salmon, but was impaired due to lack of a riparian corridor and in-channel hydraulic complexity.
+In addition to habitat benefits, this project will reduce flooding that repeatedly impacted golf course operations.
 Herrera assisted the City in convening technical advisory committee meetings with staff from various City departments, Puyallup Tribe of Indians representatives, and property owners.
-Herrera also provided specialty construction oversight for stream and landscape elements.
-Construction of the first phase is complete, while the second phase is to be constructed in 2024.
+Herrera also provided specialty construction oversight with regards to the stream and landscape elements.
+Construction of creek relocation is complete, while the second phase related to Chappel Springs will be constructed in 2024.